 Focusing on contemporary Lebanese fiction, film, and popular culture, this book shows how artists reappropriated the twin legacies of commitment literature and the ancient topos of “standing by the ruins” to form a new “elegiac humanism” during the tumultuous period of 1975 to 2005.
 It redirects attention to the critical role of culture in conditioning attitudes throughout society and is therefore relevant to other societies facing sectarian extremism.

 Modern Arabic novels, feature films, and popular culture, far from being simply cultural imports, are hybrid forms deployed to respond to the challenges of contemporary Arab society.
 As such, they are cultural products that travel and intervene in the world.

-Crisis and Memory: The Representation of Space in Modern Levantine Narrative, edited by Ken Seigneurie, explores the literary representation of social and political crises that have punctuated the second half of the twentieth-century in the Middle East.
+Crisis and Memory: The Representation of Space in Modern Levantine Narrative, edited by Ken Seigneurie (Wiesbaden: Reichert Verlag, 2003).
+Explores the literary representation of social and political crises that have punctuated the second half of the twentieth-century in the Middle East.

 From the creation of the state of Israel and its continuing aftermath, to the Suez crisis, to the expulsion of the PLO from Jordan, to the Lebanese civil war, literature “has been there” but seldom has it been considered a useful lens for understanding the ground of these crises.
 This collection of essays aims to show how literature can illuminate crises of ethnicity, gender, class, religion, and nation.
 Contributors hail from several countries and display a variety of critical approaches but all focus on the representation of space in narrative.